dezchai/connect4/README.md

 ## Instructions for Grader
 ### You can generate the first required action related to adding Xs to a Y by
 Press "New Game."
-Then press "Game" in the top menu bar to go back to the main menu, or CTRL + 1 as as shortcut. \
+Then press "Game" in the top menu bar to go back to the main menu, or CTRL + 1 as a shortcut. \
 Repeat as necessary, each time it will automatically save the game into memory.
 You can see the List of X by pressing "Load Games" from the main menu.
 ### You can generate the second required action related to adding Xs to a Y by